eip-home/eip-arch/draft-eip-arch.md

 The networking research and standardization communities have considered different approaches for this evolution, that can be broadly classified in 3 different categories:

 1. Clean slate and "revolutionary" solutions.
 Throw away the legacy IP networking layer.
-2. Solutions above the layer 3.
+2. Solutions above Layer 3.
 Do not touch the legacy networking layer (IP).
 3. Evolutionary solutions.
 Improve the IP layer (and try to preserve backward compatibility).

-The proposed EIP (Extensible In-band Processing) solution belongs to the third category, it extends the current IPv6 architecture without requiring a clean-slate revolution.
+The proposed EIP (Extensible In-band Processing) solution belongs to the third category; it extends the current IPv6 architecture without requiring a clean-slate revolution.

-The use cases for EIP are discussed in [id-eip-use-cases].
-The specification of the EIP header format is provided in [id-eip-headers].
+The use cases for EIP are discussed in {{id-eip-use-cases}}.
+The specification of the EIP header format is provided in {{id-eip-headers}}.

 # Basic principles for EIP